wickes1/homelab-dev/README.md

 ## Getting Started <a name = "getting_started"></a>

-You can't really get started with this repository, but you can use the code and configurations as a reference for your own HomeLab.
+You can't really get started with this repository, but you can use the code and configurations as a reference for your own HomeLab

+## Folder Structure

+- `pve01` - Contain the Ansible configurations of my kubernetes cluster by kubespray
+- `docker-apps` - Contains all the standalone docker-compose files for the LXC containers
+- `argocd-apps` - ArgoCD managed applications
+- `k8s-apps` - YAML k8s manifests
+- `terraform` - Terraform configurations with Proxmox Provider and Cloud-Init for supervising my VM clusters

 ## Hardware